huggingface/optimum-habana/examples/sentence-transformers-training/README.md

 Notice:
 1. in the table the column 'General' means the general models like small models
 2. When e5-mistral-7b-instruct model is enabled for the test, single card will use the LoRA + gradient_checkpoint and multi-card will use the deepspeed zero2/zero3 stage to reduce the memory requirement.
-3. About the detailed command on how to run each example you can read each readme under each example folder.
+3. For the detailed instructions on how to run each example, you can refer to the README file located in each example folder.